 - Received an alternative transplant—cord blood—at SCCA in September 2010

-Jessie Quinn is an acute myelogenous leukemia (AML) survivor, a mother, wife, scientist—and pioneer.
+Jessie Quinn is an acute myeloid leukemia (AML) survivor, a mother, wife, scientist—and pioneer.
 In September 2010, she was the first to participate in a Seattle Cancer Care Alliance (SCCA) clinical study led by Colleen S. Delaney, MD, that is making cord blood transplants a more effective option for adults.

 Alternative transplants, including cord blood transplants (transplants of blood saved from umbilical cords and placentas following childbirth), are increasingly becoming an answer for the approximately 35 percent of patients in the U.S. who face having no matches from either a sibling or an unrelated donor.
 For those patients with a mixed-race or racial minority background, this number is even higher, approaching 70 percent or more who cannot identify an adult volunteer donor.

 Cord blood is unique because its immune cells haven’t been educated against foreign invaders like bacteria and viruses.
 Additionally, the naïve immune system of cord blood means that close HLA tissue-type DNA matching is much less important for cord blood than it is for bone marrow transplants.
-In fact, most patients who undergo a cord blood transplant receive highly mismatched donors—without increasing their risk of graft-versus-host disease.
+In fact, most patients who undergo a cord blood transplant receive highly mismatched donors—without increasing their risk of graft-versus-host disease (GVHD).

-When Jessie first heard her she’d been diagnosed with AML, “I already knew I was going to have a hard time finding a donor,” she says.
+When Jessie first heard her she’d been diagnosed with AML, “I already knew I was going to have a hard time finding a donor,” she said.
 Her ancestry is half Caucasian, half African-American.
 A dozen years earlier, while a college student, she had signed up to be a donor in the National Marrow Donor Program after learning that African-American and biracial donors are underrepresented in the registry.

 For Jessie, what began as a life-changing setback became a story of courage, thoughtful resolve, and ultimately, a return to good health.

 Like many leukemia patients, Jessie’s experience started with distressing symptoms.
-In early February 2010, “the fluid vessels on the back of my retina (in one eye) would rupture.
+In early February 2010, “the vessels on the back of my retina (in one eye) would rupture.
 I’d get these bubbles—you can’t see very well, it’s like looking through a glass of water.”
 She was diagnosed with central serous retinopathy (CSR) by her eye doctor.
 “What was inexplicable to everyone was that two weeks later it started up in my second eye, which was an extremely rare presentation of CSR,” she says.
 The symptoms would resolve and then start up again.